TheEdgesofBen/combocss/README.md

 ### Currently it`s recommended to use ComboCSS only with Vite.<br>At this time ComboCSS is only available in a JIT mode.

+## How to use ComboCSS

+ComboCSS creates out of css classes property counterparts which can be combined into group classes.

+### Counterpart Example

+The Toolkit scanes your code for css classes generate property counterparts out of it.

+    <div class="backgroundColor-blue"></div>

+    .backgroundColor-blue {
+        background-color-blue
+    }

 ## Documentation

 Coming 20XX